I’m often asked whether salons, clinics and spas should use promotions and offer discounts when marketing.

 There are two very different target audiences to think about when you’re considering discounts and offers as a marketing strategy:

-A. Discounts for new salon clients (first visit)
+A. Salon promotions for new salon clients (first visit)

-Sorry, but if you want to persuade your hottest competitor’s clients to give you a try you’re probably going to have to tempt them.
+Sorry, but if you want to persuade your hottest competitor’s clients to give you a try you’re probably going to have to tempt them with a promotional offer.

 There are two main ways here to incentivise new clients and offer them a discount: